miraccanince/e-bebek-playwright-cucumber/README.md

 - Tests run in headed mode for local development
 - CI runs in headless mode
 - Default timeout is set to 30 seconds
-- Test results and logs are available as artifacts in GitHub Actions
+- Test results, logs, and screenshots are available as artifacts in GitHub Actions